 Even if you’re feeling better, you could still spread the virus.
 Protecting the people around you is a vital part of minimizing the spread of COVID-19.

-Current guidance suggests that you should self-isolate for 10 days from the time that you first start feeling sick or get a positive test result.
+Current guidance suggests that you should self-isolate for 5 days from the time that you first start feeling sick or get a positive test result.
+After those 5 days, you need to wear a face mask for 5 additional days when in public and around others.
 Additionally, you should have no fever for at least 24 hours without using any medicine to reduce it, and your other symptoms should be improving.

 If you’re recovering at home and live with other people, stay separated as much as possible.
 If you have to interact, wear a mask and stay at least six feet apart.
 Make sure any shared surfaces are sanitized after every use.